rugbyprof/5303-Adv-Database/Resources/02-Linux/README.md

 - `useradd` is native binary compiled with the system. (only adds the user with nothing else!)
 - `adduser` is more user friendly and interactive than its back-end useradd.

-- `adduser` : adds a new user to your server as well as:
+  - : adds a new user to your server as well as:
     -   creates a directory for them in `/home`
     -   prompts for a password
     -   copies some files into the home directory to allow: